In this podcast, Fred, Misty, and Brianna discuss disclosures.

 Exactly.
 Yeah.
 And yeah, and then you can have actual, you know, targeted disclosures.
-The city of San Jose, as an example has a true disclosure.
+The city of San Jose, as an example, has a true disclosure.
 And that has to be included on every sale of any home in San Jose.
 So yeah, you can get down into the actual, you know, city disclosures, and then you can have a county disclosure and state disclosures and basic and basically so you know, you’re just signing not saying that you

 understand and agree with it.
 It’s just that you receive these disclosures.
-That’s all it is that that’s a really important that people read through as well.
+That’s all it is that that’s really important that people read through as well.
 I don’t agree with that.
 Well, there’s nothing you can do about it boilerplate.
-I’ve never heard really, anybody, any buyer ever My problem with these kind of things, I mean, the kinds of things that like title, the other stuff that you get in some of these disclosures, or like the title insurance might be a problem on there, that’s got to get solved.
+I’ve never heard really, anybody, any buyer ever My problem with these kinds of things, I mean, the kinds of things that like title, the other stuff that you get in some of these disclosures, or like the title insurance might be a problem on there, that’s got to get solved.
 So that’s not really disclosure, that’s an actual thing.
 So, you know, all the inspections, whatever they can put roof inspection, home inspection, termite inspection, but he gets stuff like how far are you from an airport?
 How far are you from a toxic waste site, which in New Jersey is the only thing they do in addition to the sales agreement?
 How far are you from the toxic waste site?
 In other words, where are some of the bodies buried?
 Isn’t that pretty bad?
 But

 that’s a really good point.

-Like shout out to our millions of Jersey listeners.
+Like, shout out to our millions of Jersey listeners.
 Absolutely.